Table of Contents

 Can I migrate my app to the cloud during .NET modernization?

 Yes.
-Modern .NET is cloud-friendly, supporting Azure, AWS, and container platforms like Kubernetes.
-Replatform to Azure App Service or containerize for AKS/EKS.
+Modern .NET is cloud-friendly, supporting Azure, AWS, and container platforms such as Kubernetes.
+Replatform to Azure App Service or containerize for AKS or EKS.

 How do I ensure my app works after migration?